-Auburn Radio's Rod Bramblett, Wife Paula Die from Injuries Caused in Car Crash
+Auburn Radio's Rod Bramblett, Wife Paula Die from Injuries Suffered in Car Crash

-Auburn Radio's Rod Bramblett, Wife Paula Die from Injuries Caused in Car CrashMay 26, 2019
+Auburn Radio's Rod Bramblett, Wife Paula Die from Injuries Suffered in Car CrashMay 26, 2019

-Auburn football, men's basketball and baseball radio announcer Rod Bramblett and his wife, Paula, died from injuries suffered in a car accident Saturday night in Alabama, according to ESPN.com.
+Auburn football, men's basketball and baseball radio announcer Rod Bramblett and his wife, Paula, died from injuries suffered in a car crash Saturday night in Alabama, according to ESPN.com.

 The university and its president, Steven Leath, added the following: